 The existing Madsen Red Lake Gold Mine infrastructure includes:

 - mill and processing facility

 - Tailings management facility; Existing Environmental Compliance Approval based on a 1,089 tonne per day operation

 - 5 compartment,1,275 metre deep shaft and headframe

 - 27 levels of underground workings, recently dewatered and rehabilitated to 16 level

 - Portal and Decline: Underground exploration and delineation drilling commenced via the Madsen portal in July 2017.
-The portal provides ramp access to the top 150 meters of mine workings including Austin, South Austin, and McVeigh Deposits.
-The PEA study contemplates underground mining with access through the portal.
+The ramp currently provides access to the upper 4 levels of the mine

-Madsen Gold Project is connected to roads and power and has access to an experienced workforce in the Red Lake area.
+The Madsen Red Lake Gold Project is connected to roads and power and has access to an experienced workforce in the Red Lake area.

 The mill consists of a single stage crushing circuit and a two stage grinding circuit, which is then followed by cyanide leaching.
 The leached gold is collected in a carbon-in-pulp circuit which is subsequently stripped using mild caustic and collected on stainless steel mesh cathodes by electrowinning.
 The product from electrowinning is refined into dore bars in an induction furnace.
 Ontario Hydro supplies power via overhead lines at 44KV to a step-down transformer on the Madsen property.